 You do not have to wait for your divorce to be final to divide your assets (equitable distribution), determine custody, visitation and child support, and spousal support.
 Those claims are separate from the divorce action and may be heard or resolved before or after divorce.
 However, equitable distribution and alimony claims must be made, though not resolved, by filing your request with the court prior to a divorce being granted or they will be lost.
 An experienced family law attorney can raise and preserve the appropriate claims during your divorce action to ensure your rights are not lost.

-If you are considering divorce, you should contact a divorce attorney.
+If you are considering divorce, you should contact a divorce attorney in Monroe, NC.
 Perry, Bundy, Plyler & Long, LLP is happy to help with your divorce issues.
 We have over 110 years of combined legal experience and understand that family law issues can be difficult.
 We do our best to help you feel comfortable and safe.
 All our attorneys are supportive, passionate, and experienced.
 We are happy to offer legal solutions and advice when you need them.
 Contact us today and book an appointment.